BlueBird67/BlackScreens/README.md

 # Windows BlackScreens Application

-BlackScreens is a Windows 10 Application that let you darken any of your current screen with simple keyboard shortcut switch: Alt+1 to Alt+6
+BlackScreens is a Windows 10 Application that let you darken any of your current screen with simple keyboard shortcut switch: Alt+1 to Alt+6 (Alt+0 to switch all screens at once).

 It work by showing, for each screen, an App Window on top of all others (system), with selected opacity (1% to 100%).
 An option for mouse clicking through the black windows now exist.